Deepakkumarsiwania/Stock-market-prediction/README .md

 # Stock-market-prediction
 Its a hybrid model consisting of a CNN model to get the sentimet index.
 Then, a LSTM model to get the final predicted values.
 To get the sentiment data , I used the GDLET Project API to get the news headlines from moneyControl, Financial Express and economic times.
-Uisng word tokenizer and Wor2Vec , each of the headlines were converted into a vector of size 100.
+Using word tokenizer and Wor2Vec , each of the headlines were converted into a vector of size 100.
 The choice of vector size as 100 is used as previously some research indicated that vector size of 100 to 300 gave better results.Each sentence of n words is considered as a 2D Matrix of dimension n x k.
 The lenght of n in our case is 20 and k is 100.The CNN model has 3 convolution layers, Max Pooling layer and 2 fully connected layer.
 CNN Model